SruthiKorembathe/CICDImplementation/Using-the-templates.md

 > To edit this page locally, you would use `git clone` for the wiki repo, and
 > work with `pull`, `commit`, and `push`.
 > However, editing locally won't get you GitHub previews for your page.

-You shoud take advantage of notes, tips, and other options in your own API documentation, especially if an endpoint for endpoints with non-obvious behavior or side effects, and call out helpful remarks.

 ### JSON code with comments